 April 28, 2015

-If you’re a music fan then you are familiar with the term “one-hit wonder”.
+If you’re a music fan then you are familiar with the term “one-hit wonder” and most likely you already know about The Box Tiger Music site.
 You know, the band or artist who managed to catch lightening in a bottle and was all over the radio for a few months and then…nothing.
 Sometimes, like during a meeting or a really boring conference call, I’ll find myself with a tune stuck in my head and wonder, “whatever happened to those guys?”
 If you’re honest with yourself, you probably do the same thing.
 One minute your car radio is blasting out “867-5309”, and the next, you’re wondering if those Tommy Tutone guys now spend their time begging for “Jenny’ to call at the Holiday Inn Lounge off I-45 in Tulsa or pushing real estate for Century 21.
 Certainly these folks have achieved a level of notoriety that few of us will ever attain, but you would think that it would be pretty hard to build a life around one singular achievement.
 Until I perused the schedule for the just completed Data Center World I would have said the same thing, but there right there between “Breakfast” and some guy’s presentation entitled “Meditations on Data Center Cooling” was the listing for show’s opening Keynote delivered by none other than “Rudy” himself.

 For those of you unfamiliar with this real life story of relentless devotion, combined with a dash of self-promotion, let me give you a quick summary.
 Rudy—who has reached the same level of one name notoriety as Madonna and Cher—was this diminutive guy who wanted to play football for Notre Dame so much that he walked on and served as a human tackling dummy for the next four years.
 All he wants to do is to play in a real game, and gosh darn it, he’s just the plucky, young, “go team” kind of guy that everyone is pulling for to have his wish to come true.
 Finally, in the last game of the season, when the Fighting Irish are beating some team about 100 to 0, the coach puts Rudy in the game and, in his one shot at glory, he sacks the other team’s quarterback and is carried off the field.
 Should be the end of the story, right?
 Not for this highly motivated, former scout team member my friends.